IanTaiAhn/react_games/README.md

 I'm a good boi. heheeheh.

 The text messages are working off of my phone now.
 My next step is to implement it so that a user may set up their daily/weekly/monthly texts in their account.
+Made good progress on the Flutter app today.